What you need to know about getting tested and self-isolating in Scotland right now

 After rubbing its long cotton swab over your tonsils and inside your nose, you should receive rapid results in 30 minutes.

-If you order a rapid lateral flow test at home, you will receive a pack of seven tests and need to report your results online, on the phone or on the Protect Scotland app, then self-isolate and do a PCR test to confirm your positive lateral flow result.
+If you order a rapid lateral flow test at home, you will receive a pack of seven tests and need to report your results online, on the phone or on the Protect Scotland app.

+If you receive a positive result you should then self-isolate and do a PCR test to confirm your lateral flow result.

 NHS Scotland have said that anyone experiencing coronavirus symptoms should self-isolate immediately to stop the spread of the virus and get tested as soon as possible.